allienka/Helsinki-bikes/README.md

 # PREREQUISITES

-- Install XAMPP web server
+- Install MySQLWorkbench or Xampp
 - Any Editor (Preferably VS Code or Sublime Text)
 - Any web browser with the latest version